Q: “How long is this going to take?”

 Have heard many physicians/psychiatrists use this, my favorite definition: “Addiction is a pathological relationship with any mood altering experience, that has life-damaging consequences.”

 The specific details of these should certainly be discussed with a professional.

 A: A basic description of this might be that people come to therapy with “issues” prompting their anxiety, depression, low self worth (low self esteem), anger, and the like.
 Working through these issues in therapy that have prompted these feelings is oft described as “grief and loss” work.
 Abuse (physical abuse, sexual abuse, “emotional abuse”), death, other forms of abandonment (adoption, physical abandonment, addiction, mental illness), traumas (robbery, war, rape, accidents, ritual abuse, assaults…) and more are all examples of “issues” that prompt some of the problems above, and more.

 Of course, working through these issues are deeply complicated and intense.
 Working through these problems should definitely be done with a counselor or therapist.

 Q: “Can a therapist help with personal growth?”

 A: Absolutely.
 Our jobs, friends, mates, children, our own personhood… all these things and more are types of relationships.
 Success in these areas can always be improved with the education and experience of a therapist or counselor.

 Q: “Are you close to Pasadena Los Angeles San Marino La Canada La Crescenta Alhambra South Pasadena Sierra Madre Glendale Arcadia Monrovia…?”

-A: There’s been several times I’ve had clients come from San Diego, near Edwards AFB, and San Bernardino.
+A: There’s been several times I’ve had clients come from San Diego, near Edwards AFB, the “west side”, San Bernardino, even San Francisco.
 My office is accessible from essentially anywhere in Los Angeles county within 40 minutes, providing of course that traffic is moderate.